Skip to main content

 1. Risk Assessment

-The first step in implementing safe systems of work is to conduct a thorough risk assessment.
-This involves identifying all potential hazards associated with a particular task or operation, evaluating the likelihood and severity of harm, and identifying measures to eliminate or control those risks.
-Risk assessments should be conducted regularly, especially when new equipment or processes are introduced.
+The first step in implementing a safe system of work is to conduct a thorough risk assessment.
+This involves identifying all potential hazards associated with a particular task or operation, evaluating the likelihood and severity of harm, and deciding on measures to eliminate or control those risks, in line with the HSE’s risk management guidance.
+Assessments should be repeated regularly, and especially when new equipment or processes are introduced.

 2. Hazard Control